NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 A campaign: to provide free peer to peer training on digital skills to researchers.
 A community: to provide support to researchers through collaboration.
-A conference: an annual 3 day multi city event to kick start the campaign and the community.
+A conference: an annual 3 day multi city event to kick start the campaign and the community every year.

 -- *Slide* --